Notes from Religion and the Decline of Magic (1976)

 worshippers who had formed 'covens' in England.
 Witchcraft was not regarded

-as heresy by most common people, rather as a means of doing harm by
+as heresy by most common people; instead, common folk believed that witchcraft was a means of doing harm by

 Three Acts of Parliament condemning witchcraft were passed during the 16th